BYOM function call_deri.m (calculates the model output)

 Note that the eventsfun has the same inputs, in the same sequence, as derivatives.m.

-function [value,isterminal,direction] = eventsfun(t,X,par,c) global glo mw = par.mw(1); % median for thresholds nevents = 1; % number of events that we try to catch value = zeros(nevents,1); % initialise with zeros value(1) = X(glo.locD) - mw; % thing to follow is damage minus threshold isterminal = zeros(nevents,1); % do NOT stop the solver at an event direction = zeros(nevents,1); % catch ALL zero crossing when function is increasing or decreasing
+function [value,isterminal,direction] = eventsfun(t,X,par,c) global glo mw = par.mw(1); % threshold for effects nevents = 1; % number of events that we try to catch value = zeros(nevents,1); % initialise with zeros value(1) = X(glo.locD) - mw; % thing to follow is dose metric minus threshold isterminal = zeros(nevents,1); % do NOT stop the solver at an event direction = zeros(nevents,1); % catch ALL zero crossing when function is increasing or decreasing